robinfire110/music-gig-app/README.md

 * **[Moment](https://momentjs.com/)** - Easier to use date and time manipulation and control objects.
 Use instead of built in JavaScript Date object.
 The documentation is [here](https://momentjs.com/docs/).

+* **[React Bootstrap](https://react-bootstrap.netlify.app/) & [Bootstrap](https://getbootstrap.com/)** - For styling and formatting.
+Very useful.

 ## Resource

-* **[API Documentation](https://documenter.getpostman.com/view/20451093/2sA2xcausW) - This is the documentation for our internal API.
+* **[API Documentation](https://documenter.getpostman.com/view/20451093/2sA2xcausW)** - This is the documentation for our internal API.
 It's made through Postman (which you don't have to use, that's just what I did).
 It has a list of all the requests you can make.
 We'll add more if needed and fix any errors as they appear.